-The Cowin E7 are a budget over-ear headphones with an excellent wireless range but a mediocre sound quality.
-They tend to sound a little dark and muffled but on the upside, they have a moderately comfortable design, a long battery life, and block a decent amount of noise for commuting.
+The Cowin E7 are budget noise-canceling headphones with a great wireless range but mediocre sound quality.
+They're decent for most use cases but tend to sound a little dark and muffled.
+On the upside, they have a moderately comfortable design, a long battery life, and block a decent amount of noise for commuting.
 Unfortunately, their budget price shows in their build quality which feels a bit cheap at times.

 - Low leakage.

 - Mediocre-at-best sound quality.

 Update 9/28/2017: The microphone has been tested with our new methodology, as explained here